gioypi/penthy/README.md

 - *neural_net.py* builds a dataset with flexible multiprocessing and trains a new model.
 - *trained.py* evaluates a single file.
 - *trained_dir.py* evaluates all applicable files in a directory with multiprocessing (**recommended** if you use penthy to scan your collection).
-- *audio_manipulation.py* is used by all modules to generate the spectograms.
+- *audio_manipulation.py* is used by all modules to generate the spectrograms.
 - No dataset included.

 For instance, running *trained_dir.py* for a directory that contains both genuine and transcoded files will output something like this: